Q: Is it possible to qualify for a credit card at my age? I’m only 18 have no credit history.

 Now the downside of secured is that they almost always charge annual or monthly fees.
 Typically, these might average around $10 per month or so for the first year.
 So, after the first year or so you may want to consider applying for an entry level starter credit card that’s unsecured (and then cancelling the secured card).

-Alternately, try this tool out.
+Alternately, try the tool below.
 Who knows, maybe you will be pre-qualified for something better than expected?

 Written or last updated August 20, 2014